 The Income Equity Fund posted a total return of 4.28% for the quarter, compared with 5.23% for the Funds benchmark, the S&P 500® Index.
 The Funds company selections in the healthcare, materials and industrials sectors detracted from performance.
 Company selections within the financials, consumer discretionary and energy sectors contributed favorably to performance.
 The Funds convertible securities, which are more defensive, generally lagged the rallying benchmark and contributed to the Funds relative underperformance.

-The Fund continues to seek equity-like returns with more income and less volatility than the benchmark and low turnover.
-While convertible securities are important equity substitutes and help us achieve these objectives, the supply of high-quality convertibles remains low in the continued-low interest rate environment.
-This has prompted us to invest more heavily in large-cap common stocks, particularly companies with attractive dividend payments.
+The Fund continues to seek equity-like returns with more income and less volatility than the benchmark.
+Convertible securities are important equity substitutes and help us achieve these objectives.
+Although the supply of convertibles increased during the quarter, the availability of the value-oriented convertibles we prefer remained low.
+Therefore, we continued to invest more heavily in large-cap common stocks, particularly companies with attractive dividend payments.

 If you are a moderate-risk investor looking for a relatively high level of current income, but don't want to forego the capital appreciation potential of the stock market, you may like this Fund.

 - Select securities with the potential to generate high current yields, such as dividend-paying common stocks, preferred stocks and convertible securities, as well as selected fixed income securities.

 - Maintain a conservative, broadly diversified portfolio of companies with strong prospects for growth and appreciation potential.

 - Analyze the upside/downside ratio of individual securities in relation to the underlying stocks in an effort to identify those issues that are priced to have more exposure to the upside.